Irfan140/Data-Science-Journey/readme.md

 ## 🧠 Topics Covered
 As I progress, this repository will include:
+- Python for Data Science
 - Fundamentals of Data Science
-- Python for Data Science
 - Exploratory Data Analysis (EDA)
 - Data Visualization techniques
-- Machine Learning basics
+- Machine Learning
-- Real-world Data Science projects
 - Natural Language Processing

-## 📂 Repository Structure
-The repository is organized as follows:
-- **Notebooks/**: Jupyter notebooks with step-by-step learning notes and exercises.
-- **Data/**: Sample datasets used in the learning process.
-- **Scripts/**: Python scripts demonstrating concepts and tasks.
-- **Projects/**: Mini-projects showcasing applied Data Science skills.
+- Deep Learning

 ## 🎯 Objectives
 - Build a strong foundation in Data Science.
 - Work on hands-on projects for practical experience.
-- Master the use of tools like Python, pandas, NumPy, matplotlib, and scikit-learn.

 ## 🤝 Contributing
 This is a personal learning repository, but feedback and suggestions are always welcome!
 Feel free to raise an issue or reach out to me.